Tim232/MessageHandler/README.md

 # MessageHandler

-This is an easy discord handler for people who does not use discord.ext for discord bots that is developed by Tim232.
+Easy discord handler for people who does not use discord.ext for discord bots.

+* LICENSE

 ## Download
 ```shell